Are 12-Step Programs Sufficient Treatment for Addiction Recovery?

-- The belief that they weren’t ready or their problem wasn’t serious (55 per cent)
+- The belief that they weren’t ready or their problem wasn’t serious (55%)

-- The concern for what people would think of them (50 per cent)
+- The concern for what people would think of them (50%)

-- Not knowing where to turn for help (36 per cent)
+- Not knowing where to turn for help (36%)

 By providing immediate access to an open and supportive group environment, 12-step programs aid in removing the stigma that surrounds addictions and mental illness and makes recovery more accessible for those who seek it.